Blind cricket has a rich history in this state with the Victorian Blind Cricket Association (VBCA) celebrating its 90th anniversary in 2012.

 The club currently has three teams, all playing in the Eastern Cricket Association.Find out more

-Cricket Victoria’s All Abilities Action Plan is an action plan for cricket development and participation growth, prioritising actions from 2015-2017.
+Cricket Victoria’s All Abilities Action Plan is an action plan for cricket development and participation growth.
 Cricket Victoria has a long-term commitment to being inclusive across the whole of Victoria cricket business.
 This plan has been specifically designed in consultation with clubs and volunteers at grassroots cricket, for grassroots cricket.